AntoineSavage/pizzascript/README.md

 An impure function receives an additional context argument, called the *function explicit context*

 This *function explicit context* is the context of all definitions available to the *caller* of the function.
-For this reason, the *function explicit context* can also be called the function *caller context*.
-Since it is an explicit context, all of its keys must be qualified with the context identifier
+For this reason, the *function explicit context* can also be called the function *caller context*

 Here is an example of receiving (but not modifying) the explicit context:
 ```
 def my_func (func ('eval ctx) (x y z)
-  (print ctx.zero)
+  (print (get 'zero ctx)
-  (print ctx.hello)
+  (print (get 'hello ctx)

   [ ctx         # unchanged
     (add x y z) # return value